-If you want to extend your tenancy after any initial fixed period, there are a number of important issues to consider.
+Should you wish to extend your tenancy after any initial fixed period, there are a number of important issues to consider.
 Check Shelter's website for advice.

 Do you want to sign up to a new fixed term?

 If not, you will be on a 'rolling periodic tenancy'.
-This means you carry on as before but with no fixed term.
-Your tenancy agreement should say how much notice you must give the landlord if you want to leave the property - one month's notice is typical.
+This means you carry on as before but with no fixed term - your tenancy agreement should say how much notice you must give the landlord if you want to leave the property - one month's notice is typical.
 Shelter publishes advice on how you can end your tenancy.

-Your landlord might want to increase your rent Your landlord can increase your rent by agreement, or as set out in your tenancy agreement, or by serving you with a notice proposing a new rent.
+Your landlord might want to increase your rent

+Your landlord can increase your rent by agreement, or as set out in your tenancy agreement, or by following a procedure set out in law.